3imaginaryboys3/3imaginaryboys3.github.io/_posts/2025-05-08-lab-playground-tage-creativity.md

 Break the whole thing so you will never be afraid of breaking the whole thing anymore\
 Be innocent

-I might talk about him once I finish reading “Récoltes et Semailles “… well I don’t think I will finish it but my ideas are to vague, for the moment.
+I might talk about him once I finish reading “Récoltes et Semailles“  … well I don’t think I will finish it but my ideas are too vague, for the moment.

 I’m definitely amazed.